Develop Leaders: Three Effortless Steps for Transforming Employees into Leaders

 The first step to creating a culture of interdependent leadership on your team is to ensure that leadership is viewed as fluid.

 Leadership becomes no longer synonymous with management, it’s no longer a title or a position.
-But instead leadership becomes action, initiative, and those willing to step up for the challenge.
+Instead, leadership becomes action, initiative, and those willing to step up for the challenge.
 Fluid leadership eliminates hierarchies.
 It is dynamic and can change when necessary.

 Different people take on leadership opportunities when they have the strength and pass it to others under different specialties.